blackberry/WebWorks-Community-APIs/Tablet/webworks.template/README.md

 test your extension.

-Note: You can can use Web Inspector to check runtime values and set breakpoints for JavaScript, however you cannot use Web Inspector to debug into the J2ME layer (from JavaScript).
+Note: You can can use Web Inspector to check runtime values and set breakpoints for JavaScript, however you cannot use Web Inspector to debug into the AIR layer (from JavaScript).

 Have a problem with this extension?
 [Log an Issue](https://github.com/blackberry/WebWorks-Community-APIs/issues) or contact the [Author](https://github.com/astanley)